Last Updated on

 Now, the competition.

-FreshBooks is a cloud-based accounting service application designed specifically with the small business owner in mind.
+FreshBooks is a cloud-based accounting service application designed specifically with the small-business accounting owner in mind.
 It features an easy-to-use interface and customers rave about how the mobile app makes it easy to manage their business on-the-go.

 Over 10 million people have used FreshBooks to send, receive, print, and pay invoices.
 Developed by a small business owner who was tired of tedious invoicing practices, FreshBooks has an intuitive interface and is built around five areas of functionality: invoicing, payments, time tracking, reporting, and expense management.